goatface/mplall/README.md

 It has a few kind of options, like randomization, single-file input, blackout on the Raspberry Pi, etc.  Call `mplall.sh` with any junk like `mplall.sh --help` and it will instruct you how it can be invoked.

+`mplall` also displays some basic features of the script (or engine) relevant to quitting or seeking to a new track.
+They are colorful.

 ## History

 `mplall` was originally a one-liner I wrote to listen to music without any overhead in 2007 during long Gentoo Linux installs.
 I discovered later that it's also good for watching videos.
 Although the playlists it can construct are limited, no work is needed by the user (principle of maximum laziness).